 Walking on an incline is great for your heart, lungs, and joints.
 It’s low-impact, so it doesn’t stress the joints in your knees or hips.
 The gentle slope helps strengthen muscles in your lower body that are important for supporting bone structure—and those muscles can also help stabilize the spine.
 In fact, walking uphill has been shown to improve balance and prevent falls in elderly individuals who already have poor balance due to osteoporosis (a disease of the bones).

-  The incline also provides some added resistance while walking fast—which means more calories burned per minute than if you were jogging or running on flat land!
+The incline also provides some added resistance while walking fast—which means more calories burned per minute than jogging or running on flat land!

 What are the health benefits of running?

 Running is the ultimate cardio workout.
 It can boost your cardiovascular fitness and help burn calories, making it an ideal form of exercise for weight loss.
 Plus, when you run regularly, you’re more likely to sleep better at night and have more energy during the day—allowing you to get more done at work or home!

 Running is a great way to burn calories and strengthen your heart.
 If you’re looking for an alternative to walking, running may be ideal for burning extra calories without putting in as much effort or time.
 This can be especially beneficial if running becomes part of your routine; after some practice with inclines and speed variations, running will become easier over time—meaning there’s less risk of injury during workouts than there might otherwise be if they were harder on beginners’ bodies right off the bat (which often happens when switching from other types of exercises).